vizzuhq/vizzu-lib/docs/content/tutorial/1-data.md

 In the type parameter, you can set if a series is a dimension or a measure.
 Adding the type parameter is optional.
-If omitted, Vizzu will automatically select the type depending on the contents of the values array using the typeof operator.
+If omitted, Vizzu will automatically select the type depending on the first element of the values array using the typeof operator.
 If all items are numbers, it will be declared as a measure, in any other case, a dimension.